chrxr/IIIF-local-validator/readme.md

 * `--folder` flag validates all json files in the 'static' directory.
 * `--file` takes a path to a single manifest file for validation
 * `--write` takes a path to a file to write results to (or creates file if it doesn't already exist)
-* 'Static' folder should be in the in the same directory as local_validator.py.
+* 'manifests' folder should be in the in the same directory as local_validator.py.
 * Results file is overwritten each time the script is run

 ###As a module